Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Toast.md

     root.Add(utilityBasicToast);
     ```

-Following output is generated when the toast is created using property:
+Following output is generated when the Toast is created using property:

 ![Toast](./media/toast.gif)

 ## Create with style

-To create a toast using style, follow these steps:
+To create a Toast using style, follow these steps:

-1. Create a style for toast:
+1. Create a style for Toast:

     ```cs
     ToastStyle style = new ToastStyle